ExplicITConsulting/set-outlooksignatures.com/index.md

       <span style="font-weight: bold; background-image: linear-gradient(to right, #A9A9A900, silver, silver); background-clip: text; color: transparent;">⚫</span>
       <div style="hyphens: manual;">
         <b>Additional marketing channel</b><br>
-        Design templates freely in Word or HTML.<br>Use signatures for campaigns and brand<br>messaging, free and effectively.
+        Design templates freely in Word or HTML.
+Use signatures for campaigns and brand messaging, free and effectively.
       </div>
     </div>
   </div>